Yes, any person who grows hemp in Tennessee, regardless of the quantity, is required to have a hemp grower license.

-There are no pesticides (herbicides, insecticides, fungicides, etc.) currently registered for use on Cannabis spp. (industrial hemp and marijuana) due to the predominant federal nature of pesticide regulation.
+There are no pesticides (herbicides, insecticides, fungicides, etc.) currently registered for use on Cannabis species (industrial hemp and marijuana) due to the predominantly federal nature of pesticide regulation.

 Please feel free to contact the hemp program at: firstname.lastname@example.org or call 615-837-5137